epfl-ada/ada-2023-project-badafixm01/README.md

 #### Sentiment Score
 We use the [TextBlob](https://textblob.readthedocs.io/en/dev/) library for calculating polarity sentiment scores for movie summaries.
 The sentiment scores lie between [-1, 1], where -1 defines a negative sentiment and 1 defines a positive sentiment.

+---

 ### Part III: Genre-Emotion Analysis

 #### Cluster Analysis
 Can we easily delineate genres according to the emotional patterns?
-To find the answer, we perform cluster analysis on emotion intensity vectors using dimensionality reduction techniques, including t-SNE and PCA, followed by the K-means algorithm.
+To find the answer, we perform cluster analysis on emotion intensity vectors using dimensionality reduction techniques, t-SNE and PCA, followed by the K-means algorithm.
 The clustering enables the grouping of emotion intensity vectors based on their proximity, efficiently identifying boundaries in the data.
 This approach allows us to validate whether emotional intensities can serve as a signature for genres.

 #### Regression Analysis
 To what degree can emotional intensities and sentiment help shape the genre?
 We seek the answer in regression analysis.
 We build Ordinary Least Squares models with emotion intensities and sentiment score as independent variables.
-The movies underwent paired matching on country, language, generation, and runtime to eliminate confounding factors.
-With row-wise and column-wise normalization, the regression slopes can indicate the influence to the probability that a movie belongs to a genre.
+Paired matching is performed on country, language, generation, and runtime to eliminate confounding factors.
 The significance of the regression coefficients are examined by *t*-tests.

 ---

-### Part III: Time-based Analysis
+### Part IV: Time-based Analysis
 As people's tastes evolve, the prevalent emotions in the cinematic world might shift over the years.
-For example, in an era dominated by socio-political unrest, movies with tension and angst might emerge to reflect the societal issues.
+For example, during an era dominated by socio-political unrest, movies with tension and angst might emerge to reflect societal issues.
 We exploit this idea by splitting the data into generations based on movie release years.
 The generations considered in the analysis include: The Lost Generation (born between 1883 and 1900), The Greatest Generation (1901–1927), The Silent Generation (1928–1945), The Baby Boomers (1946–1964), Generation X (1965–1980), The Millennials (1981–1996), Generation Z (1997–2009), Generation Alpha (2010–2024).

 #### Emotion Intensity Trends
-We construct time series of emotional intensity vectors with two kinds of visualizations:
+We construct time series of emotional intensity vectors with two types of visualizations:
 *   Stacked bar plot for emotional intensities over generations.
 *   Line plot for genre-specific emotional intesities over years.